ChiragChauhan4579/Wild-Blueberry-MLOps/README.md

 ## Tracking the dataset with DVC

 Run this command to track the raw data file `dvc add "data\raw\WildBlueberryPollinationSimulationData.csv"`.
 Upon completion you will find `WildBlueberryPollinationSimulationData.csv.dvc` file

+Add dvc storage to dagshub using `dvc remote add path/to_dagshub.dvc`

+using `dvc push -r "origin"`

+## Scripts and MLflow tracking

+Add scripts to src/data and src/models